Until this month, I had used Uber one time, and that was with a friend who handled the app and all I had to do was get into and out of the car.

 I figured it was time to try ride-sharing, and where else to get started but in northern California?
 My experience was very positive – clean cars, nice drivers, good prices – and I’ll definitely use it again.

 There are alternatives to Uber: Lyft, Didi in China, and some places have “homegrown” options, like Austin’s ride-sharing alternatives because Uber and Lyft were voted out of the city.
+(Update Oct 2018 – both Uber and Lyft are now available again in Austin.)

 Tip One: Connect a Credit Card to the App Ahead of Time